 Limestone Country: The Burren

-Soon after a number of natural steps in the limestone bring me onto the first plateau.
-Landmarks and way markers are hidden in the fog which is now thicker than ever.
-The well-trodden path has disappeared and the now bare limestone at my feet didn’t keep any memories of other travelers.
+I am losing sight of the lake but the stile in a dry-stone wall shows me that I am on the right track; a few steps further a small group of hazel and ash that host a colourful accumulation of Primroses and Bluebells in spring, becomes just about visible to my left, are another waymark.
+Soon after a number of natural steps in the limestone bring me onto the first plateau of Mullagh More.
+Landmarks and way markers are now completely hidden in the fog which is thicker than ever.
+The well-trodden path has disappeared and the now bare limestone at my feet didn’t keep any memories of previous travelers.
 I am stranded and all I can do is sit and wait.
 The silence is eerie.
 After what feels like hours there is a hollow clock-clock, the unmistakable sound of limestone on limestone; feral goats navigating the winter fog maybe?
 After another couple of hours (?), minutes (?), seconds (?) a raven croaks close-by or at least it sounds close.
 In this impenetrable fog it is impossible to tell.
 Time goes by, I am alone with my thoughts in this ancient landscape, the cold and damp slowly making its way through layers of clothing.
 All of a sudden it seems to be getting brighter.
 I can see a bit further; the curtain is lifting enough to wander on.

 Many steps later and three plateaus higher I am witness to the fog finally falling apart, holes appear in the soft sheet and a soft breeze rips further openings in the wall of droplets.
 Patches of blue appear in the sky above me and the mountainscape of the Burren is revealing itself all around me.
 Poulnalour and Slievenaglasha to my left, Slieve Roe and Knockanes ahead of me and the lowlands of County Clare and Galway to my right.
 Wafts of mist are still lingering but most of the limestone hills are now bathed in warm winter sunshine.
 The skeletons of the hazel scrubs glow in gentle brown and yellow tones, the wet limestone is glistening in the light and the only sound is the hushing of the wind.
 This is the Burren.

-The northern half of County Clare, together with a small part of southern County Galway, is occupied by an unusual and very special landscape: The Burren.
+Most of Ireland’s bedrock is made from limestone but only in a few places this rock has come to the surface to become the landscape.
+It does so in the counties Fermanagh and Cavan and a few odd spots in the midland counties, but Ireland’s ultimate limestone landscape, the Burren, lies in the northern half of County Clare and spilling over into a small part of southern County Galway.
 The first impression of this area is one of gloomy desolation.
 From a distance the first feature that catches the eye are teracced, raggy and seemingly bare hills.
-A closer look reveals polished rock pavements that are traversed by deep fissures and strewn with erratics of various sizes.
+A closer look reveals polished rock pavements that are traversed by deep fissures and strewn with rocks known as erratics.

 On dry, sunny days the rock presents itself in a bright, in the sunlight almost blinding, grey.
-After the common downpour the landscape appears in a dark grey, almost black, and glimmers with a blueish tint.
-And on those soft days, that are so typicall for Ireland, when a constant fine drizzle drenches the land, it is almost impossible to tell where the grey landscape of the Burren ends and the equally grey sky begins.
+After a downpour the landscape changes to a dark grey, almost black, and glimmers with a blueish tint.
+And on those soft days, that are so typicall for Ireland, when a constant fine drizzle drenches the land, it is almost impossible to tell where the dark, grey landscape of the Burren ends and the sky begins.

 The name of this landscape derives from the Irish word Boireann which translates into large rock or rocky district and the English politician and military leader General Edmund Ludlow, while passing through the area on a military campaign in 1659, described the Burren like this: